VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Fortunately, MIDI is also pretty awesome.

 7-bits?
 Uni-directional?
 Yeah.
 That's bad.
 But it's also daisy-chain-able and weirdly abusable.
 If you go read that MIDI page, you'll see you can just combine two messages to get 14-bit controls for a lot of tools.
-Additionally, **M**idi **P**olyphonic **E**xpression came in to radically push the enevelope by (ab)using the existing standard.
+Additionally, **M**idi **P**olyphonic **E**xpression came in to radically push the envelope by (ab)using the existing standard.

 While they're still pretty expensive, we now have **MPE** keyboards where the keys *are* supposed to wiggle horizontally because you can use it to add vibrato, so on this keyboard this motion: